 - This session starts by using the analogy of redecorating a house to get students thinking about the different ways that it is possible to make change in a democracy.

 - Begin by projecting Slides 1 and 2 of MV Citizenship Resource 3.1 Making change.
 Ask students to think about their home.
 If they could change one thing, what would it be?
 Is it ever possible to have the perfect home?
-Slide 3: Have they ever helped to redecorate a room or do DIY?
-If they wanted to change something in their home, what tools would they need?
-(Hammer, spanner, paintbrush, screwdriver, drill etc).
+Slide 3 Have they ever done any decorating or DIY?
+If they wanted to make changes in their home, what tools would they need?
+(Hammer, spanner, paintbrush, screwdriver, drill etc.)

-- Slides 5 to 7: Introduce the “toolbox of change”.
-Just as you need the right tools to redecorate a house, you also need the right tools if you want to make changes to the country.
-Working in pairs (or groups), students look at the images displayed around the classroom and think about the different tools and how they might be used, completing MV Citizenship Resource 3.3 Tools of change sheet as they go.
+- Slides 5 to 7 Introduce the “toolbox of change”.
+Just as you need the right tools to redecorate a house, you also need the right tools if you want to make changes to your society, or your country, or the world.

-- Note that while some of the tools may be obvious, others will be less so (e.g. the cup of tea, used here to symbolize the power of having conversations and building face-to-face relationships with people; or the bike lock, a tool often used by direct action activists who may chain themselves to fences or gates during a blockade).
-It doesn’t matter if students don’t get the “correct” answers; the point is that they start thinking creatively about ways to make change.
-You may want to talk them through one example to give them the idea.
+- You may want to talk them through one example to give them the idea.
+Some of the tools are more obvious than others.
+For example, the cup of tea is used here to symbolise building face-to-face relationships with people and the power of having conversations.
+The bike lock is a tool often used by direct action activists who may chain themselves to fences or gates.
+It doesn’t matter if students don’t get the “correct” answers.
+The point is that they start thinking creatively about ways to make change while respecting rights.

 - Ask students to feedback their ideas.
-Use the images and keywords on Slides 9 to 18 to support and enrich their suggestions.
-Some of the images are linked to news stories or web pages that will give you detailed examples if you want to explore any of these tools in more depth.
+Use the images and keywords on Slides 8 to 17 to support and enrich their suggestions.
+Some of the images are linked to news stories or web pages that will give you detailed examples if you want to explore those tools in more depth.

-- Ask students to discuss the different tools by answering the questions on the Slide 19.
-This could be done orally or as a written activity; individually, in groups, or as a whole class.
+- Discuss the different tools by answering the questions on the Slide 19.
+This could be done orally or as a written activity, individually, in pairs or groups, or as a whole class.

-- Slide 20: Ask students to draw stick person.
-Around the head, they should write the knowledge that they need to make change (who is for and against their idea; evidence to support their arguments; who has the power to make a decision, etc).
-Around the heart, they should write the personal qualities (determination, patience, confidence etc).
-Around the hands, they should write skills (listening skills, public speaking, computer skills etc).
+- Slide 20 Students draw a stick person.
+Around the head, they should write the knowledge that they need to make change (evidence to support their arguments; who is for and against their idea; who has the power to make a decision, etc).
+Around the heart, they should write the personal qualities (determination, patience, confidence, diplomacy etc).
+Around the hands, they should write skills (listening skills, negotiation, public speaking, computer skills etc).

 - Discuss students’ ideas from the stick person activity.
 At the moment, what skills and qualities do they already have?
 What skills and qualities do they need to work on?

-- Slide 22: Students place themselves in the room according to how much they agree or disagree with the statement, “Violence is an acceptable way to make change.”
-Slide 23 brings the session to an end by relating this session to Miriam’s story.
-Those who used violence on 7/7 had non-violent alternatives that would not have contravened the rights of others.
+- Slide 22 Students place themselves in the room according to how much they agree or disagree with the statement, “Violence is an acceptable way to make change".